Cursed with a trapped mind

 With edges so piercing that even my quietest thoughts begin to scream in agony

-So I mercilessly tear them out like veins and watch them bleed them bleed until my body becomes numb again
+So I mercilessly tear them out like veins and watch them bleed until my body becomes numb again

 The deafening numbness wraps itself around me.